-For example, a 1-ounce (30-gram) serving of whole-wheat bread contains about 57 mg of phosphorus and 69 mg of potassium compared to white bread, which contains only 28 mg of both phosphorus and potassium (11, 12).
+For example, a 1-ounce (30-gram) serving of whole wheat bread contains about 57 mg of phosphorus and 69 mg of potassium.
+In comparison, white bread contains only 28 mg of both phosphorus and potassium (

-Note that most bread and bread products, regardless of being white or whole wheat, also contain relatively high amounts of sodium (13).
+Note that most bread and bread products, regardless of whether they’re white or whole wheat, also contain relatively high amounts of sodium (

-It’s best to compare nutrition labels of various types of bread, choose a lower-sodium option, if possible, and monitor your portion sizes.
+It’s best to compare the nutrition labels of various types of bread, choose a lower sodium option, if possible, and monitor your portion sizes.

-Summary White bread is typically recommended over whole-wheat bread on a renal diet due to its lower phosphorus and potassium levels.
-All bread contains sodium, so it’s best to compare food labels and choose a lower-sodium variety.
+White bread is typically recommended over whole wheat bread on a renal diet due to its lower phosphorus and potassium levels.
+All bread contains sodium, so it’s best to compare food labels and choose a lower sodium variety.

-Summary Brown rice has a high content of phosphorus and potassium and will likely need to be portion-controlled or limited on a renal diet.
-White rice, bulgur, buckwheat and couscous are all good alternatives.
+Brown rice has a high content of phosphorus and potassium and will likely need to be portion-controlled or limited on a renal diet.
+White rice, bulgur, buckwheat, and couscous are all good alternatives.

 Bananas are known for their high potassium content.

-While they’re naturally low in sodium, one medium banana provides 422 mg of potassium (16).
+While they’re naturally low in sodium, 1 medium banana provides 422 mg of potassium (18).

-It may be difficult to keep your daily potassium intake to 2,000 mg if a banana is a daily staple.
+If you have been instructed to limit your potassium intake, it may be difficult to do so if a banana is a daily staple.

 Unfortunately, many other tropical fruits have high potassium contents as well.

-However, pineapples contain substantially less potassium than other tropical fruits and can be a more suitable, yet tasty, alternative (17).
+However, pineapples contain substantially less potassium than other tropical fruits and can be a more suitable yet tasty alternative (19).